timjb/timjb.github.io/posts/2013-08-04-hakyll-github-and-travis.markdown

 ---
-title: Hakyll, Github and building a static site with Travis.ci
+title: Hakyll, Github and building a static site with Travis CI
 ---

 Hello World!
 Here I am, I've got a blog now!
 There's still a lot missing: a decent design, code highlighting, comments etc. But I can add these later.
 After all, what's the most important thing about blogging?
 Right, content.

 So, for a first post, I'll share my blogging setup.
 Being a Haskell fan and proponent of simple systems, I had no other choice but to use Jasper van der Jeugt's excellent [Hakyll](http://jaspervdj.be/hakyll/) static site generator.
-And since I like version control and Github, I'm hosting my site on [Github Pages](http://pages.github.com/).
+And since I like version control and Github, I'm hosting both the [source](https://github.com/timjb/timjb.github.com) and the generated site on Github using [Github Pages](http://pages.github.com/).

 ## The basic setup